pepkit/pepspec/docs/looper/developer-tutorial/developer-pipestat.md

     **What benefits does pipestat give me?**
     If you *are* developing your own pipeline, then you might want to consider using pipestat in your pipeline.
-    This will users to use `looper check` to check on the status of pipelines.
+    This will allow users to use `looper check` to check on the status of pipelines.
     It will also enable `looper report` and `looper table` to create summarized outputs of pipeline results.